rutrum/ccase/README.md

 ## Step 3: Joining Words with a Delimeter

 Lastly, words are joined with a string specified as a delimeter.
-Cases like snake, kebab, and lower use character strings `_`, `-`, ` ` respectively.
+Cases like snake, kebab, and lower use character strings `_`, `-`, and space respectively.
 The delimeter can also be an empty string, like in camel case.

 In `ccase`, the delimeter can be specified with `--delimeter` or whatever delimeter is associated with the case in the `--to` option.
 If no delimeter is supplied, the delimeter defaults to an empty string.